 However, when you launch Event Manager X when that drive is no longer mounted, it will show you the Events and Projects that were on that drive.
 The drive is shown in red, and of course you can’t activate or deactivate media, but this is a great way to keep track of Events or Projects that you’ve offloaded.

 A few events and projects on offline drives are shown in red.

 As much I’d like to keep it simple, I record and edit way too much footage to keep it all online.
 Luckily, because FCP X makes moving or duplicating projects and their associated events quite simple, I can use a bank of older hard drives for archiving.
 Event Manager X has become a key helper app for my archiving strategy, and also for hiding my ever-growing home video library until I have a chance to edit it.
-Event Manager X is simple, but it’s definitely worth $4.99!
+Event Manager X is simple, but it’s definitely worth a free download if you’re migrating to 10.1 from an older version.
 Grab it here: